Lovely Writer Summary

 There are way too many kooky sound effects added to every line of dialogue.
 You would hear a jarring sound effect to enhance another sound effect, that is already added on top of a soundtrack, which is then overlaid onto a piece of dialogue.
 Watching the first episode was like a complete sensory overload. 🔊

 The music is supposed to create a more comfortable atmosphere when viewing the drama, but I find it counterintuitive in the case of Lovely Writer.
 These sound effects made the episode pacing feel more frantic than it actually is.
 The good news is that they toned down the effects significantly, relaxing into a gentler groove after the first few episodes.
 I was relieved to hear a rare moment of silence in a subsequent episode.
 Finally, my ears get a break! 😭

 Gene and Nubsib

-Gene and Nubsib’s relationship is the main selling point of Lovely Writer, and the series does a fabulous job at conveying the romance.
+Gene and Nubsib’s relationship is the main selling point of Lovely Writer.
+The series does a fabulous job conveying the romance.
 Part of the appeal is the fantasy element, like watching fanfiction come to life.
 In the real world, a hotshot actor like Nubsib wouldn’t pay that much attention to someone as unassuming as Gene.
 But in this BL drama, we get to watch this fairytale love story, where the shy dorky writer is seduced by the perfect prince charming.